jdlehman/react-draggable/README.md

 			//
 			// `start` specifies the x and y that the dragged item should start at
 			//
-			// `zIndex` specifies the zIndex to use while dragging.
-			//
 			// `onStart` is called when dragging starts.
 			//
 			// `onDrag` is called while dragging.